 While MidWestOne Financial Group's payout ratio might seem low, this can signify that MidWestOne Financial Group is investing more in its future growth.

 MidWestOne Financial Group's most recent dividend payout was on 14 September 2021.
 The latest dividend was paid out to all shareholders who bought their shares by 30 August 2021 (the "ex-dividend date").

 Over the last 12 months, MidWestOne Financial Group's shares have ranged in value from as little as $19.1525 up to $33.1839.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
 The market (NASDAQ average) beta is 1, while MidWestOne Financial Group's is 0.9984.
-This would suggest that MidWestOne Financial Group's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+This would suggest that MidWestOne Financial Group's shares are less volatile than average (for this exchange).